Parent Payments

 The funding received from Curriculum Contributions enables us to ensure all students have access to high quality Mathematics and Literacy resources.
-We have invested money into resourcing these areas so that students can access the necessary equipment and tools to support their learning.
-As well as providing up to date and engaging resources for our Specialist Programs which have included programs and equipment for Environmental Studies, Visual & Performing Arts and Health & Physical Education, Wellbeing and our exciting new specialist program ‘Digitech” in 2024.
+We have invested money into resourcing these areas, so that students can access the necessary equipment and tools to support their learning.
+As well as providing up to date and engaging resources for our Specialist Programs which have included programs and equipment for Visual & Performing Arts and Health & Physical Education, Wellbeing and STEM (including coding, robots and digital technologies).

 Next steps:

-• Some products are listed as optional.
-These items are only required if replacements are required otherwise please retain those items from previous years.
+Some products are listed as optional.
+These items are only required if replacements are needed otherwise, please retain these items from previous years.

 All book lists need to be completed online, booklists will not be accepted through the front office.